juniorohanyere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 14-findthatword script displays lines containing the pattern "root" from the file /etc/passwd The 15-countthatword script displays the number of lines that contain the pattern "bin" in the file /etc/passwd The 16-whatsnext script displays the pattern "root" and the 3 lines after them in the file /etc/passwd
+The 14-findthatword script displays lines containing the pattern "root" from the file /etc/passwd The 15-countthatword script displays the number of lines that contain the pattern "bin" in the file /etc/passwd The 16-whatsnext script displays the pattern "root" and the 3 lines after them in the file /etc/passwd The 17-hidethisword script displays all the lines in the file /etc/passwd